Fraud Legal & Compliance

-Healthcare fraud and abuse is often at the top of the prosecutor’s list when investigating a healthcare practice, practitioner or company.
-That is why we rigorously evaluate our client’s proposed professional arrangements with physicians, nurses and other healthcare professionals in employment, contractual arrangements, compensation and problems arising from partnerships, strategic alliances, and joint ventures.
+Healthcare fraud and abuse are often at the top of the prosecutor’s list when investigating a healthcare practice, practitioner, or company.
+That is why we rigorously evaluate our clients’ proposed professional arrangements with physicians, nurses, and other healthcare professionals in employment, contractual arrangements, compensation, and problems arising from partnerships, strategic alliances, and joint ventures.

 Anti-Kickback, Fee-Splitting, Stark, and Self-Referral Compliance